CascadiaDave/python-examples/readme.txt

 To use,

-python --model modelname
+python ollamasvc.py --model modelname

+I generally use pyinstaller --onefile ollamasvc.py to make it into a standalone executable.

-Currently these models are expected:
+Currently these models are expected but easy to add more.

 models = ["deepseek-r1", "llama3.2","samantha-mistral", "falcon3", "codellama", "codestral","qwen2.5-coder:14B","olmo2"]

 This starts the RESTful API microservice

-Then open the html file from your local truncate
+Then open the html file from your local PC in your browser and chat away.

 file://...../ollamachat.html

 This is intended to run locally since there is no security or authentication to use the ollama server.

+In hindsight I should have recorded the model used with each database save.
+Maybe I will get around to that later.